x56Jason/nvim/README.md

 #### 3.1.1.
 Linux Kernel

-Run scripts/clang-tools/gen_compile_commands.py after kernel compiling.
+Run 'scripts/clang-tools/gen_compile_commands.py' after kernel compiling.
 This will generate compile_commands.json in the top directory.

-Using nvim to edit a file in the repo will make clangd start to act as a language server.
+After that, editing c file in the kernel repo will make clangd start to act as a language server.

 #### 3.1.2.
 Qemu